Frequently Asked Questions About Financial Aid

 Scholarships for all entering undergraduates students are administered by the Admissions and Orientation Office.

 While the Office of Financial Aid does not award scholarships for the university, it does coordinate the scholarship process for the Current Scholarship Application.
-Applications are available during the first week of December and the deadline is the first business day in February.
+Applications are available during January and due by March 1 (or at a date announced when the application is released).
 To apply, students must have completed at least 12 credits towards their degree, be an U.S. citizen/eligible non-citizen and have a minimum of a 3.0 cumulative grade point average.
 This scholarship application is available in our Current Undergraduate Scholarship section.

 It is always good to check your own possible resources: employers, high schools, clubs and organizations.
 You can also do free online scholarship searches on the many sites listed in the scholarship search section of our Web site.